See below for information on Nannies, Nanny Shares, Mother's help and Au Pairs

 What is an Au Pair?

 An Au Pair is a single person without dependants aged 17-27 who comes to the UK to learn English language/cultural skills and live as part of an English speaking family.
-Their maximum stay is two years.
-An Au Pair works between 25-30 hours per week, (including evening babysitting) and is paid at least £60.00 per week (Au Pair+ is £80 per week where the Au Pair does additional cleaning / ironing) in addition to the provision of his/her own bedroom and meals.
+An Au Pair works between 25-30 hours per week, (including evening babysitting) and is paid at least £80.00 per week (Au Pair+ is £100 per week where the Au Pair does additional cleaning / ironing / more hours childcare) in addition to the provision of his/her own bedroom and meals.
 As far as possible, the Au Pair should be treated as a member of the family.

 Duties include, helping with the children, cleaning, washing-up, helping at meal times and ironing.
 Au Pairs are not trained nannies.
 They cannot be expected to take full responsibility for the children but at times may work unsupervised when, for example, collecting children from school.